oloapinivad/MiLES/README.md

 ## HISTORY

-*next version - May 2019
+*next version - no target*
+- support for 1.25x1.25 grid (r288x145)
 - Expanding possibilities for ncdf.opener.universal()
-- Revisiting blocking tracking in order to apply it on all the indices
+- Revisiting blocking tracking in order to apply it on all the indices (three files are now produced)
+- Introduce the "bias corrected" blocking with bcblock option
 - Adding D'Andrea et al. 1998 1D index
 - Removing 10-day blocking events
 - Vectorise the whole block.miles.fast() function